Magic Mike: Sequels

 In a Twitter Q&A in July 2012, Tatum confirmed work on a sequel: "Yes, yes and yes!
 We're working on the concept now.
 We want to flip the script and make it bigger."
 By March 2014, Magic Mike first assistant director Gregory Jacobs had been chosen to direct the sequel, titled Magic Mike XXL, which began shooting in late 2014.
 The film was released on July 1, 2015.

 A third film, Magic Mike's Last Dance, was announced on November 29, 2021, with Soderbergh returning to direct.
 The film was released on February 10, 2023.

 Stage musical

-Reid Carolin, who wrote the film, is adapting the film as a stage musical for Broadway.

-It was confirmed on 3 June 2018 in the UK on Britain's Got Talent live final that a UK version of Magic Mike would be put into production and would begin in November 2018.
-Magic Mike Live London opened at the Hippodrome Casino in Leicester Square on 10 November 2018. with original cast including Samantha Baines and David Morgan and directed by Channing Tatum.
+Reid Carolin, who wrote the film, adapted as a stage musical for Broadway.
+The adaptation was in development for over seven years.
+It was confirmed on 3 June 2018 in the UK on Britain's Got Talent live final that a UK version of Magic Mike would be put into production, and would begin in November 2018.
+Magic Mike Live London opened at the Hippodrome, London in Leicester Square on 10 November 2018. with original cast including Samantha Baines and David Morgan and directed by Channing Tatum.